ewine-project/SUMO_optimization/README.md

 *Figure 4.
 SUMO optimization node-red flow*

-The code behind Figure 4 is stored in the file '*SUMO_opt.flow*'.
-Executing the flow of Figure 4, clicking the start button, performs the same operation as we did in the MATLAB section.
+The code behind Figure 4 is stored in the file [SUMO_opt.flow](SUMO_opt.flow).
+Executing the flow of Figure 4 (click the start button), performs the same operation as we did in the MATLAB section.
 You might need to wait for the first time or re-start the flow again until the MATLAB program is up and running.

 ## Contact